 1644 Nevada Hwy, Boulder City, NV

 Lee Canyon near Mt.
 Charleston turns into a winter wonderland for a few months over the season.
 This is a great hill for anyone wanting to try snowboarding as you won’t find black diamonds here, but you will have fun!
-If you’re a more advanced rider, and you’re willing to hike, there’s actually some pretty good trails above the lift drop off!
+If you’re a more advanced rider, and you’re willing to hike, there are actually some pretty good trails above the lift drop off!
 Take a break with some nice hot chocolate in the lodge!

 6725 Lee Canyon Rd, Las Vegas, NV

 We’re ending our top 12 outdoor activities in Las Vegas with a splash!
 Jump in the car and head out to a side of Lake Mead called Nelson’s Landing.
 You even drive through a cool ghost town along the way.
 If you’re unsure of where to jump, ask the locals jumping, but the water is clear enough to tell where you can and can’t jump.
 Be safe!

 As always, I am here to help!
 If you are nervous about exploring one of these top outdoor activities near Las Vegas don’t hesitate to reach out to me.
 Please, be safe and don’t be reckless out there!
 Are you looking for something more mellow to do in Vegas?
 Then don’t miss my Hipster and Geek Guide to Las Vegas